TWICE-DAILY

 • Please refer to the full Prescribing Information for full dosing information and additional considerations for patients taking CYP3A4 inducers or inhibitors

-Around-the-clock ACTH and androgen suppression
+Around-the-clock ACTH and androgen reduction

 *